Constitution

 Subsection E: Any of the permanent members of the Honor Board may be disqualified at the request of a student involved in an Academic or Social Honor Board Case.
 In the event that the Head is disqualified, the Head shall appoint the most senior permanent member of the Honor Board to act as Head.
 No more than three permanent members of the Honor Board may be disqualified for an Academic or Social Hearing.

-Subsection F: Any of the permanent members of the Honor Board may choose to disqualify herself from the hearing so long as quorum is maintained.
+Subsection F: Any of the permanent members of the Honor Board may choose to disqualify themselves from the hearing so long as quorum is maintained.

-Subsection G: The eight permanent student members of the Honor Board shall be responsible for periodically meeting to assess the Honor Code and to provide for adequate familiarity with the Honor Code among members of the Association.
-They shall also make certain that prospective freshwomen are informed about the Honor Code in the College Calendar and in Admissions materials, and that the Customs Week program includes Board-conducted seminars on life in the community under the Honor Code.
+Subsection G: The eight permanent student members of the Honor Board shall be responsible for periodically meeting to assess the Honor Code and to provide for adequate familiarity with the Honor Code among members of SGA.
+They shall also make certain that prospective first-year traditional non-transfer students are informed about the Honor Code in the College Calendar and in Admissions materials, and that the Customs Week program includes Board-conducted seminars on life in the community under the Honor Code.

-Subsection H: The Honor Board shall hold regularly scheduled sessions, open to all members of the community, in which members of the Association may ask questions concerning non-confidential issues and discuss issues regarding the Honor Code and the community.
+Subsection H: The Honor Board shall hold regularly scheduled sessions, open to all members of the community, in which members of SGA may ask questions concerning non-confidential issues and discuss issues regarding the Honor Code and the community.

 Subsection J: In the event that a social situation involves too many legal issues, a Deans’ Panel may be convened at the discretion of the Honor Board Head and the Dean of the Undergraduate College.
 A Deans’ Panel consists of two deans, one other administrator or appropriate faculty or staff member, two Honor Board members, and a random community member from the class of the student involved, who will be selected according to the same procedure as in a Social Honor Board Hearing.
 Deans’ Panel will be conducted in the same manner as Social Hearings but with no appeals process.